Your cart is currently empty!

 Below is an email I recently sent to a private client of mine.
-Since the number one question I receive is “What is the safest infant formula?,” I thought some of you might be interested in my analysis of the two safest brands of baby formula, HiPP and Holle (both from Europe).
+Since the number one question I receive is “What is the safest infant formula?,” I thought some of you might be interested in my analysis of the two safest brands of baby formula, HiPP vs. Holle (both from Europe).
 Note that whichever formula you choose, you should always use a water filter to remove chlorine (carcinogenic) and fluoride (linked with lowered IQ).
 (Here’s more on why you should get a filter and which ones I like.)

 So the bottom line is I would recommend Holle formula as the best option, but it’s not without some problems, unfortunately (yet again it becomes clear that nothing can compare with breastmilk).
 HiPP is superior in a few ways, but I’ll explain why ultimately I would go with Holle below.